 - Drupal development done using the command line (SSH) with Git & Drush

 Drupal development using FTP can be done directly on the main site domain or on a subdomain.
-For example, a dev.sitename.com subdomain can be created on a shared host in cPanel, and then File Manager and PHPmyAdmin can be used to transfer the site files and MySQL database file to the live domain when the development work is completed.
+For example, a dev.sitename.com subdomain can be created on a shared host in cPanel, and then File Manager and PHPmyAdmin can be used to transfer the site files and MySQL database to the live domain when the development work is completed.
 Otherwise the files are installed in the root folder for any given domain.

-Drupal development using the command line (SSH), Git, and Drush can be done from a local installation of the CMS using WAMP or Acquia Dev Desktop on the local computer.
-Changes in the Drupal codebase can be pushed to the live or production site using version control, allowing multiple developers to work on a project simultaneously and to synchronize code changes.
+Drupal development using the command line (SSH), Git, and Drush can be done from a local installation of the CMS using WAMP or Acquia Dev Desktop on the programmer's computer.
+Changes in the Drupal codebase can be pushed to the live production site using version control, allowing multiple developers to work on a project simultaneously and to synchronize code changes.
 This method is widely preferred by most Agile/Scrum development teams, although each has their own preference as to which version control software to use.

-Until recently, most shared hosts did not offer SSH access to clients, requiring site owners who needed command line access to upgrade to a VPS or dedicated server.
-However, now more and more web hosts are offering this service by default according to user demand, with the exception that it must be specifically requested from customer support on a verified user account.
+Until recently, most shared hosts did not offer SSH access to clients, requiring site owners who needed command line access to upgrade to a VPS plan or dedicated server.
+However, now more and more web hosts are offering this service by default according to user demand, with the exception that it must be specifically requested from customer support on a verified user account from some companies.
 Some questions related to Drupal development that should be confirmed before making a decision on web hosting are:

 - Does the web host allow SSH access to support Git & Drush development?